 Does your traveler loves scuba diving?
-If you’re looking for gifts for divers, here’s one that will help them stay safe as they explore the underwater world.
+If you’re looking for gifts for divers, this wrist dive computer will help them stay safe as they explore the underwater world.

-This wrist dive computer monitors important dive metrics, has adjustable alarms, and is beginner-friendly.
+It’s one of the best dive watches on the market in its price range—it monitors important dive metrics, has adjustable alarms, and is beginner-friendly.

 #17.)
 Packable Daypack